-About 1.7 million auto accidents occur each year in the U.S from T-bone to head-on collisions.
-A rear-end collision is a type of auto accident.
-It happens when the front of one motor vehicle hits the back of another.
-Rear-end crashes account for almost one-third of all accidents.
-It is important to always have driver’s insurance and to know what to do after a car accident.
+About 1.7 million auto accidents ranging from T-bone to head on collisions occur each year in the United States.
+A rear-end collision happens when the front of one motor vehicle hits the back of another.
+Rear end crashes account for almost one-third of all accidents.
+It is important to always have auto insurance and to know what to do after a car accident.

-Following too closely behind another car, or tailgating, won’t allow for enough time to stop.
-A drunk or sleep deprived driver can’t judge distances as well as they should.
-Braking hard in front of a car, sudden turns, brake failure and worn out tires are factors too.
+Following too closely behind another car, or tailgating does not allow enough time for anyone to stop.
+A drunk or sleep deprived driver can’t judge distances as well as he or she should.
+Braking hard in front of a car, sudden turns, brake failure, and worn out tires are factors too.
 As you can see, there are many things that can cause a rear-end collision.

-If you are ever in an accident, police must be called to the scene by law.
+If you are ever in an accident, the police must be called to the scene.
 Let a doctor check you for accident injuries.
-Sometimes in rear-end collision symptoms of whiplash or other injury can take time to appear.
-Follow up a doctor if you have neck pain, stiffness or loss of range of motion.
-Headaches, dizziness and tenderness and numbness in the upper body are all signs of whiplash.
-Other symptoms include fatigue, blurred vision, ringing in the ears and problems with memory.
+Symptoms of whiplash or other injuries suffered in rear-end collisions can take time to appear.
+Follow up with a doctor if you have neck pain, stiffness, or loss of range of motion.
+Headaches, dizziness, tenderness, and numbness in the upper body are all signs of whiplash.
+Other symptoms include fatigue, blurred vision, ringing in the ears, and problems with memory.

-Victims can recover from whiplash within a few months.
-However, some people continue to have pain for several months or years after a car accident.
-You never know if your injuries sustained will turn into chronic pain.
+People can recover from whiplash within a few months.
+However, some people continue to have pain for several months or even for years after a car accident.
+You never know if the injuries you sustained in an auto accident will turn into chronic pain.

 Be sure contact your insurance company as soon as possible after an auto accident.
 Document or take pictures of all the info you can gather about the accident.
-Keep vehicle repair or medical receipts.
-All these records may help a personal injury case to be built in the future.
+Keep all vehicle repair and medical receipts.
+Such records will help you build a personal injury case if needed.

-How do you to repair cars from rear-end collisions, and how much will it cost?
-It is hard to say exactly because it depends on the amount of damage to repair.
-Here are some estimates to show how much repairs can cost.
+How do you to repair cars from rear-end collisions and how much will it cost?
+It is hard to give a precise figure because it depends on the amount of damage to repair as well as the type of car.
+Here are some cost ranges for common repairs.